meituan/YOLOv6/deploy/ONNX/README.md

 #### Description of all arguments

 - `--weights` : The path of yolov6 model weights.
-- `--img` : Image size of model inputs.
+- `--img-size` : Image size of model inputs.
-- `--batch` : Batch size of model inputs.
+- `--batch-size` : Batch size of model inputs.
 - `--half` : Whether to export half-precision model.
 - `--inplace` : Whether to set Detect() inplace.
 - `--simplify` : Whether to simplify onnx.
 Not support in end to end export.
+- `--dynamic` : Whether to export dynamic axes onnx model.
+Only support all or batch .
 - `--end2end` : Whether to export end to end onnx model.
 Only support onnxruntime and TensorRT >= 8.0.0 .
 - `--trt-version` :  Export onnx for TensorRT version.
 Support : 7 or 8.
 - `--ort` : Whether to export onnx for onnxruntime backend.